SIGNIFICANT HEAVY RAIN FOR THE SOUTH ISLAND WEST COAST AND CANTERBURY HEADWATERS

-North Island, fine, but a few showers mainly in the afternoon and evening.
-South Island, rain in the west and south.
-Fine spells and isolated afternoon showers elsewhere.
+North Island, cloud increasing, with a few late showers in the north.
+South Island, cloud increasing, with rain developing in the west, and scattered late rain elsewhere.

 Rain for most places, possibly heavy, then mainly fine for the eastern North Island and Nelson, and a few showers elsewhere.

 Cloudy periods today.
 A periof of rain around the middle of tomorrow, then clearing.

 Mainly fine today.
 Scattered rain tomorrow, with northwesterly gales in exposed places, clearing from afternoon.

 Rain this evening and overnight, with heavy falls, then clearing tomorrow, but showers return towards evening.
 Severe northwest gales in Wellington, Wairarapa and Marlborough easing tomorrow morning.

 Heavy rain with possible thunderstorms, turning to showers tomorrow morning, then clearing south of Hokitika in the afternoon.
 Severe westerly gales about Fiordland early tomorrow.

 Occasional rain today.
 Showers tomorrow afternoon and evening, with thunderstorms in the north.
 Severe northwest gales in exposed places, easing tomorrow morning.

 Periods of rain, easing to showers tomorrow afternoon.
 Severe southwest gales in exposed places tomorrow morning.

 Northwest 15 knots, rising to 25 knots this evening.
 Changing southwest 25 knots Thursday morning.
 Sea becoming rough.
 Southwest swell rising to 3 metres.
 Northwest swell 2 metres developing for a time.
 Poor visibility in a period of rain Thursday morning and afternoon.